Gabriel Medina: Surfboards

 Medina has been with his shaper Johnny Cabianca since 2008.
 Johnny Cabianca, a Brazilian living in the Basque Country, is one of the world's most renowned surfboard shapers.
-Medina is using about 100 surfboards a year, with a volume ranging from 28.5 to 29.1 litres.
-Cabianca who previously shaped under the Spanish label Pukas, started his own brand in 2015.
+Medina uses about 100 surfboards a year, with a volume ranging from 28.5 to 29.1 litres.
+Cabianca, who previously shaped under the Spanish label Pukas, started his own brand in 2015.
 Medina's first victory on a Cabianca Surfboard was the Quiksilver Pro France 2015.
+Medina occasionally rides boards shaped by Wade Tokoro for Triple Crown events.

 In addition to his competitive quiver, Medina launched his own line of user-friendly softboards entitled "Medina Softboards" in September 2020.